 Naim began training in 2001 and passed his godan test (5th degree black belt) in 2014.
 He lives in Harlem and is charge of the Muzosa classes in the Bronx.

 Edwin began training in 1983 under various instructors before training regularly under Billy Shearer in Atlanta, Georgia in 2000.
-Edwin moved to New York and later joined Muzosa in 2005, and was promoted to yondan in 2010.
+Edwin moved to New York and later joined Muzosa in 2005, and was promoted to godan in 2020.
 He’s currently living and teaching in the Pittsburgh area.

 Erin began training in the Bujinkan in 2004 under John Negron and Michael Cullen before coming to Muzosa in 2005.
 She was promoted to sandan (3rd degree black belt) in 2012.